 They always make it difficult to see on those super sunny drives home from your 9-5 job, when you accidentally pull the spray lever instead of the turn signal.
+If you plan to have the windows in the car tinted to keep heat and light to a comfortable level, learn more about Dalo Auto Glass Tinting.
 When we need them though, they are either empty, blown fuse, or dead pump.
 But, that’s not all that could be wrong.

 Let’s try and walk through some of the most common reasons your wipers could be not working, and maybe run them in order of easiest to check and do first.